-This chart contains streaming data from October 5th, 2020
+This chart contains streaming data taken on October 5th, 2020

-I thought about charting the whole Led Zeppelin´s discography to see how popular is their good old school rock nowadays.
-Here we can see how the classic hard rock band founded by Robert Plant (vocals), Jimmy Page (guitar), John Paul Jones (bass) and John Bonham (drums) is performing in the Spotify streaming service.
+Let’s take a look at Led Zeppelin‘s discography on Spotify, to see how popular is their good old school rock nowadays.
+Here we can see how the classic hard rock band founded by Robert Plant (vocals), Jimmy Page (guitar), John Paul Jones (bass) and John Bonham (drums) is performing on the audio streaming era.

-Among all of Led Zeppelin´s discography the four selftitled records are the most popular ones.
+Considering all of Led Zeppelin‘s studio discography, the four self-titled records are the most popular ones.
 And actually, the “untitled” one, famously known as Led Zeppelin IV (1971) is their most streamed album today.
-As expected, Stairway to heaven is their most popular song (see the top 10 track list below).
-But their fourth album also has some other real classics, like Black dog, Rock n roll and Misty mountain top.
+As expected, Stairway to heaven is their most popular song (see the top 10 tracklist below).
+Also, their fourth album has some other real classics, like Black dog, Rock n roll and Misty mountain top.

 Which are Led Zeppelin´s most popular songs?

-Here are Led Zeppelin´s top 10 tracks accordin to Spotify:
+Here are Led Zeppelin´s top 10 tracks according to Spotify:

 - Stairway to Heaven (Led Zeppelin IV) 477,100,153